Tony Hobson (footballer): Managerial career

 Hobson managed the Weymouth Reserves between 1982 and January 1984.

 Cricket career

-He was both a wicket keeper and a batsman for Weymouth.
-He debuted for Dorset County in 1976.
+He was both a wicket-keeper and a batsman for Weymouth; he was Weymouth's Player of the Year in 1969.
+He debuted for Dorset County in 1976, and was playing in the Minor Counties Championship as late as 1985 and possibly 1986.

 Personal life

-His father also played for Weymouth, having done so between 1930 and 1947.
+His father T. F. M. Hobson also played for Weymouth, having done so between 1930 and 1947.

 In December 2022, the Southhill Stand was renamed to the Tony Hobson Stand at the Bob Lucas Stadium in his honour.